Money Matters

 But as a successful restaurateur, you need to have these numbers at your fingertips to have a truly comprehensive view of your operations and make informed decisions.

-Translation: there’s no one-size-fits-all answer, primarily because revenue and expenses can vary so significantly between countries and, for example, fast food restaurants and Michelin star venues.
+There’s no one-size-fits-all answer, primarily because revenue and expenses can vary so significantly between countries and, for example, fast-food restaurants and Michelin-starred venues.

 What is the average net profit margin for restaurants in the UK?